MoritzSt4/NoteDown/README.md

 💾 **Save Notes Directly to Your Mac**
   - Seamlessly save your notes directly to your Mac, enhancing accessibility and ensuring your important thoughts can be stored whereever you need them.

+⌨️ **Use Shortcuts for Enhanced Productivity**
+  - Boost your efficiency by utilizing shortcuts to navigate NoteDown, streamlining your note-taking workflow and enhancing overall productivity.

 🐣 **Easter Eggs**
   - Explore the app and keep an eye out for hidden Easter eggs!
 Maybe you can find some?